python/mypy/docs/source/faq.rst

 protocols where necessary.
 For more details about protocol types and structural subtyping see :ref:`protocol-types` and :pep:`544`.

-I like Python and I have no need for static typing
+I like Python and need static typing?
 **************************************************

 The aim of mypy is not to convince everybody to write statically typed